neutrinojs/neutrino/docs/packages/preact/README.md

 #### npm/npx

 [`npx`](https://github.com/zkat/npx) comes pre-installed with `npm`.
-If you’re running an older version of `npm`, then `npm install -g npm` to update to the latest version.
+If you’re running an older version of `npm`, then `npm install -g npx` to update to the latest version.

 ```
 ❯ npx @neutrinojs/create-project <directory-name>